cnpryer/huak/README.md

 ### 3. Fast ⚡️

 There's room for faster tooling in the Python ecosystem.
-One of the guiding principles will be "Is this the fastest it can be?"
+One of the guiding principles will be "Is this the fastest it can be?".

 ### 4. Python 🤝 Rust